PO Box 97

 A third party refers to an agency such as Vocational Rehab, Military Tuition Assistance, ROTC, etc. Students receiving such benefits should contact Mrs. Laura Stanley for specific instructions at 910-893-1251 or email@example.com.

 If your student account reflects a negative balance after all tuition, fees, and miscellaneous charges have been processed to the account, this indicates a credit.
-If you have a credit you can:
+If you have a credit it will be refunded in one of the following ways:

 NOTE: The Business Office strongly encourages students to talk with their parents/guardians prior to enrolling in e-refunds or transferring to the Camel Card to ensure all educational costs have been considered.
 Federal regulations require the refund of credit balances created by Parent PLUS loans to be released to the parent borrower in the form of a check.